CALL FOR PAPERS

 - End-to-end encryption and data security

-Attendance (in person and online) will be free thanks to the support of the School of Advanced Studies (SAS) and our sponsors, although registration is required as places are limited.
+Attendance (in person and online) will be free thanks to the support of our sponsors, although registration is required as places are limited.
 The best papers will feature in a special issue of Bloomsbury’s Communications Law journal, following a peer-review process.
-Those giving papers will be invited to submit full draft papers to the journal by 1st December 2022 for consideration by the journal’s editorial team.
+Those giving papers will be invited to submit full draft papers to the journal for consideration by the journal’s editorial team following the conference.